Fury over schools 'banning' Mother's Day

 "This will allow all families to be included," the letter added.

-Bellingen Public School, on NSW's Mid North Coast, has also embraced the change, with the local P&C association running a stall for "Mother's and Parent's Day" so the wording could be "inclusive as much as possible".
+Bellingen Public School, on NSW's Mid North Coast, has also embraced the change, with the local Parents and Citizens' Association running a stall for "Mother's and Parent's Day" so the wording could be "inclusive as much as possible".

 "We are hoping to have some gifts on the stall that will also suit dads who are doing both jobs," organisers told parents.